lhtin/You-Dont-Know-JS/types & grammar/ch1.md

 typeof c; // "undefined"
 ```

-It's tempting for most developers to think of the word "undefined" and think of it as a synonym for "undeclared."
+It's tempting for most developers to think of the word "undefined" and think of it as a __synonym__(同义词) for "undeclared."
 However, in JS, these two concepts are quite different.

-An "undefined" variable is one that has been declared in the accessible scope, but *at the moment* has no other value in it.
-By contrast, an "undeclared" variable is one that has not been formally declared in the accessible scope.
+__An "undefined" variable is one that has been declared in the accessible scope, but *at the moment* has no other value in it.
+By contrast, an "undeclared" variable is one that has not been formally declared in the accessible scope.__

 Consider: